kubauth/kubauth-doc/docs/40-applications-integration/130-minio.md

     claim_userinfo="on"
 ```

-- `minio-console-minio1.ingress.kubo6.mbp` must be replaced by your MinIO console entry point
+- Replace `minio-console-minio1.ingress.kubo6.mbp` with your MinIO console entry point
-- `kubauth.ingress.kubo6.mbp` must be replaced by your Kubauth entry point.
+- Replace `kubauth.ingress.kubo6.mbp` with your Kubauth entry point
-- The `claim_name` Specify the name of the JWT Claim MinIO uses to identify the policies to attach to the authenticated user.
+- The `claim_name` specifies the JWT claim MinIO uses to identify the policies to attach to the authenticated user.
   The claim can contain one or more comma-separated policy names to attach to the user.
   The claim must contain at least one policy for the user to have any permissions on the MinIO server.
-Defaults value is `policy`,
+The default value is `policy`,
-  but we set it to `minio_policies` to be more specific and highlight it can be a list.
+  but we set it to `minio_policies` to be more specific and highlight that it can be a list.

-The server need to be restarted after this setting:
+The server needs to be restarted after this configuration:

 ``` { .bash .copy }
 mc admin service restart myminio
 ```

+!!! tip

+    This configuration can also be achieved using environment variables.
+Refer to the MinIO documentation.

 ## Usage

-After this configuration, a button `KUBAUTH` must appear on the MinIO console login page.
+After this configuration, a `KUBAUTH` button should appear on the MinIO console login page.

-It you try to log in, using a valid OIDC user, you should have an error such as:<br> `Minio_policies claim missing from the JWT token, credentials will not be generated`
+If you try to log in using a valid OIDC user, you should receive an error such as:<br> `minio_policies claim missing from the JWT token, credentials will not be generated`

-To be able to login on the Console with full admin rights, the easiest solution is to associate the existing policy `consoleAdmin` to the user by setting it in the claim `minio_policies`.
+To be able to log in to the Console with full admin rights, the easiest solution is to associate the existing `consoleAdmin` policy to the user by setting it in the `minio_policies` claim.

-This can be achieved by adding the claim in the user definition:
+This can be achieved by adding the claim to the user definition:

 ``` { .yaml .copy }